Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Introduction

+Furthermore, to explore geometry and texture disentanglement, we introduce an unsupervised optimization method to enable reference-based facial geometry transfer tasks (Fig.~\ref{fig:model2}).
+This method enhances the ability to transfer facial geometry while maintaining texture consistency, thereby broadening the scope of applications for our model.
+By combining these advances, our model offers a robust framework for precise attribute editing in facial images, with efficient resource utilization and enhanced disentanglement capabilities.

-In summary, the main contributions of this work are: \begin{itemize} \item[1)] We propose a dual branches attribute-editing module (DAEM) to promote the controllability and disentanglement of the 3D-aware generative model. \item[2)] We present a novel learning method, `Training-as-Init, Opt\-imizing-for-Tuning' (TRIOT), combining the model-training and latent-optimization method for the attribute-editing task. \item[3)] We show that, compared to the baselines, our model can achieve high-quality editing with better view consistency while preserving the non-target regions. \item[4)] We propose an unsupervised optimization method for editing the geometry of faces. \end{itemize}
+In summary, the main contributions of this work are: \begin{itemize} \item[1)] We propose a ``Training-as-Init, Optimizing-for-Tuning'' (TRIOT) method, integrating the module-training and latent-optimization method for disentangling latent space and enabling attribute-editing tasks. \item[2)] Our method is flexible and general, and it can be seamlessly integrated into most 3D-Aware GAN architectures. \item[3)] Compared to the baseline models, our model achieves high-quality editing with improved view consistency while preserving non-target regions. \item[4)] To explore geometry and texture disentanglement, we propose an unsupervised optimization method for the reference-based geometry transfer task. \end{itemize}